Imtiyaj5791/DevOps-Journey/Important/AWS.md

 After that, I can view the Memory Utilization metric in CloudWatch and create alarms or dashboards based on it.

----

-# 41 What is CloudWatch Dashboard?

-CloudWatch Dashboard is a centralized dashboard where we can monitor all AWS resources and quickly check whether they are running properly or not.

----

 # 42 What is CloudWatch Alarm?